CQCL/hugr/specification/hugr.md

     like a DFG-node.
 This contains a DSG, and (like a DFG node) has inputs matching the child DSG; but one output, of type `Sum(O,ErrorType)` where O is the outputs of the child DSG.
-  - There is also a higher-order `catch` operation in the Tierkreis extension, taking a graph argument; and `run_circuit` will return the same way.
+  - It is also possible to use a higher-order `catch` operation in an extension, taking a graph argument.

 ### Operation Extensibility